carl24k/fight-churn/README.md

 ## 2 Running the Code from Book Examples

-You can run the book examples with the python script `examples/churn_example.py`.
+You can run the book listings with the python script `examples/run_churn_listing.py`.

 * This script reads SQL and Python source code, and either binds variables (for SQL) or passes parameters (for Python) and executes the code.
 * The code (listings from the book) are in the folders `chapN` under the examples directory.
-* Exactly what examples to run and what parametes are used are set in JSON files in the directory `examples/conf`.
+* Exactly what examples to run and what parametes are used are set in JSON files in the directory `listings/conf`.

 So you can use this utility as you go through the book - if you want to actually run the code from any example on your local database, this is the easiest way to do it.